 27.22.14.2.3 Test purpose

-To verify that when:

-- the service "data download via SMS Point-to-point" is available in the USIM Service Table and

-- the ME receives a DL NAS TRANSPORT message that includes
+To verify that when the service "data download via SMS Point-to-point" is available in the USIM Service Table and the ME receives a DL NAS TRANSPORT message that includes:

-- an SOR transparent container information element with list type with value "0"= secure packet

-- containing a secure packet constructed as an SMS-Deliver (as specified in 3GPP TS 23.040 [8] with:
+- a SOR transparent container information element with list type with value "0"= secure packet, containing a secure packet constructed as an SMS-Deliver (as specified in TS 23.040 [8] with:

-- protocol identifier = SIM data download; and
+- protocol identifier = SIM data download;

-- data coding scheme = class 2 message
+- data coding scheme = class 2 message;

-- and the integrity check of the message was successful
+and the integrity check of the message was successful, then the ME shall:

-then

-- the ME shall

-- pass the message transparently to the UICC using the ENVELOPE (SMS-PP DOWNLOAD) command as defined in 3GPP TS 31.111 [15] clause 7.1.1.2
+- pass the message transparently to the UICC using the ENVELOPE (SMS-PP DOWNLOAD) command as defined in 3GPP TS 31.111 [15] clause 7.1.1.2;

-- the ME shall not display or alert the user
+- not display or alert the user.

-- the secure packet is coded as a Command Packet formatted as Short Message Point to Point (as specified in 3GPP TS 31.115 [28]))
+Where the secure packet is coded as a Command Packet formatted as Short Message Point to Point (as specified in TS 31.115 [28])).

-To verify that the ME interprets the UICC returns response correctly.…
+For sequence 2.1 and 2.2:

+To verify that when the ME receives a USAT REFRESH command qualifier of type "Steering of Roaming", it (as specified in 3GPP TS 23.122 [29], clause 4.4.6):

+- deletes formerly forbidden PLMNs provided as allowed in the REFRESH command from the Forbidden PLMN list and from the Forbidden PLMNs for GPRS service list.
+This includes any information stored in the UICC.

+For sequence 2.3:

+To verify that when ME receives a USAT REFRESH command qualifier of type "Steering of Roaming", it (as specified in 3GPP TS 23.122 [29], clause 4.4.6):

+- replaces the highest priority entries in the "Operator Controlled PLMN Selector with Access Technology" list stored in the ME with the list provided in the REFRESH command;

+Note: This requirement is implicitly verified when the ME attempts to obtain service on a higher priority PLMN.

+- deletes formerly forbidden PLMNs provided as allowed in the REFRESH command from the Forbidden PLMN list and from the Forbidden PLMNs for GPRS service list.
+This includes any information stored in the UICC;

+- considers new information provided in subsequent attempts to access a higher priority PLMN;

+and

+- attempts to obtain service on a higher priority PLMN as specified in 3GPP TS 23.122 [29], clause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

+…